 How Is Your Phone Fundraising Going in 2023?

 Despite an abundance of new fundraising channels and tactics, phone is here to stay, but only if you know how to do it right.
-These tips can help you set your student fundraisers up for success and substantially boost your gifts. harnessing the power of personalized connection can turn every call into a persuasive appeal and every potential donor into a loyal contributor.
+These tips can help you set your student fundraisers up for success and substantially boost your gifts.
+Harnessing the power of personalized connection can turn every call into a persuasive appeal and every potential donor into a loyal contributor.
 Remember, phone fundraising is more than just ringing numbers — it’s about striking the right chord with each conversation and building relationships.

 outreach tactics for fundraisers